How Much Does Your Vacant Property Actually Cost You?

 Vacant property management checklist

-Whether you’re taking care of property in probate or looking after a holiday home, it’s important to keep on top of the safety and security of a vacant house.
+Whether you’re taking care of the property in probate or looking after a holiday home, it’s important to keep on top of the safety and security of a vacant house.
 Whether you live close by or you’re taking care from a distance, we’ve outlined our vacant property management tips.

 Council tax for your vacant property